Susette's interest in government stems from working for the government and having been a political activist for more than forty years.

 - Practicality––Voters may not have much influence on the federal system, but they do on the state and local ones, and all are on the same ballot.

-Registering to vote is a lot easier now than it used to be, since the states and federal government have worked to simplify the process.
+Registering to vote is a lot easier now than it used to be since the state and federal governments have worked to simplify the process.

 The main qualification to vote in the United States is U.S. citizenship, of which you need proof (an official ID).
 If you vote without it, you risk being thrown in jail.
 You also must be a bona fide resident of the state in which you vote.
 And you must be 17 or 18 years old, depending on the state.

 If you don't meet all of these qualifications––citizenship, residency, age, ID––you will be disqualified.
-In most states you are also disqualified if you are a felon, whether in or out of prison.
-(That may change in future, according to federal legislation being considered.)
+In most states, you are also disqualified if you are a felon, whether in or out of prison.
+(That may change in the future, according to federal legislation being considered.)